tier4/ota-client/.github/PULL_REQUEST_TEMPLATE/refinement.md

 ## Breaking change

-Does this PR introduce breaking change?
+Does this PR introduce breaking change(s)?

 - [ ] Yes.
 - [ ] No.